matthewsedlacek/Portfolio-Practice-Backend/README.md

 # Portfolio Practice - Backend

 An application that provides users the ability to practice buying and selling S&P 500 stocks using live stock market data.
-This [link](https://github.com/matthewsedlacek/portfolio-practice-frontend) will direct you to the backend repository.
+This [link](https://github.com/matthewsedlacek/portfolio-practice-frontend) will direct you to the frontend repository.

 ## Motivation